 Many years ago, I was at the home of a mentor who invited me to pray the prayer of salvation, to turn my will and my life over to God, so to speak.
 I saw no pressing need to do that.
 It seemed like something I could get around to someday, perhaps.
 On that cold night in late December of 1980, I rode my motorcycle to my garage apartment in a rundown part of Jacksonville.

 In the driveway I was confronted by two men, one of whom had a shotgun and was ready to blow me into eternity.
 I wondered if I would ever have an opportunity to pray again.
 They eventually came to the conclusion that I wasn’t the guy they were looking for and shot out the windows of a neighbor’s car.
 The police showed up a little later.

 After things settled down, I went into my little apartment, got on my knees, and turned my will and my life over to Jesus.
 I’ve fallen short many times since then, but He never has.
 Thank you Jesus!

 This story and two others are available on Kindle or on Kindle apps.
 One of the other stories is Pilate's Dilemma and it's from the perspective of Pontius Pilate.
 The other is The Epistle of Judas and it's from the perspective of Judas Iscariot.
-If you read on Kindle or on a Kindle app, you can get it for free for a few days this week.
+If you read on Kindle or on a Kindle app, you can get it for free through Easter Sunday.
 (I always make the ebook available around Holy Week.)